biyamuslim/Byob-Tasks/README.md

 # Byob-Tasks
 This repository consists of byob.
-It helps student to learn logic building.
+It helps students in learning logic building.
 You can creat games, animations through this.